ECoWeb Study Privacy and Personal Data Protection Policy Version 0.8 dated 10.09.2020

 Personal Contact information

 Your information will be kept confidential and stored securely and password protected.
 Your contact details (name, email, telephone number) will be kept separately from all other data.
-Your contact details will be destroyed at the end of the study (December 2021) or before this date if you request this.
+Your contact details will be destroyed by the end of September 2022 (anticipated study end) or before this date if you request this.
 The assessment data collected in our survey website is separated from contact details when it is sent to the Clinical Trials Unit.
 Your other data will be kept for another 7 years, in line with good research practice.
-We are unable to destroy your data once your contact details have been removed and this routinely happens at the end of the study in December 2021.
+We are unable to destroy your data once your contact details have been removed and this routinely happens before the end of September 2022.

 All staff accessing your personal data are trained in data protection and confidentiality.